Stochastic Gradient MCMC for Nonlinear State Space Models: Error Analysis Proofs

 \subsection{Proof of Theorem~\ref{thm:finite_sample_error}}

 We now prove the error bounds for biased SGLD's finite sample average found in Section~\ref{subsub:finite_sample_error}.
-The proof is a modification of the proof of Theorem 3 found in Appendix E of~\citet{chen2015convergence}.
+The proof is a modification of the proof of Theorem 3 found in Supplement~E of \citet{chen2015convergence}.

-We first review the condition the test statistic $\phi$ must satisfy.
-Let $\mathcal{L}$ be the generator of the Langevin diffusion